-‘The Young And The Restless Spoilers For Tuesday, June 5: Abby Confronts Arturo And Summer Gets Arrested!
+‘The Young And The Restless’ Spoilers For Tuesday, June 5: Abby Confronts Arturo And Summer Gets Arrested!

-The Young and the Restless spoilers for Tuesday, June 5 reveal things get crazy in Genoa City as a newly returned citizen faces arrest, a scored girlfriend confronts her lying boyfriend, and a new CEO revels in the success of his first product launch.
+The Young and the Restless spoilers for Tuesday, June 5, reveal that things get crazy in Genoa City as a newly returned citizen faces arrest, a scorned girlfriend confronts her lying boyfriend, and a new CEO revels in the success of his first product launch.

 Well, Summer’s (Hunter King) return to Genoa City didn’t entirely go as planned.
 First, she walked in on her mother Phyllis (Gina Tognoni) and Billy (Jason Thompson) naked on her couch.
 However, what happens next is sure to put an even more significant damper on her homecoming party.